 Targeting new guest segments

 The reality is, in today’s travel landscape accommodation providers should explore every growing segment possible in order to fill rooms.
-The rise in long-stay demand offers partners an opportunity to reach and capture new markets - such as domestic vacationers, families, remote workers and expatriates, to name a few - while boosting occupancy and increasing revenue.
+The rise in long-stay demand offers partners an opportunity to reach and capture new markets - such as domestic vacationers, families, remote workers and expatriates, to name a few - while boosting occupancy and increasing revenue.'To help our partners drive occupancy, we are introducing two new rate plans: weekly rates and monthly rates.'

 Along with helping partners secure revenue for a longer horizon, long-staying guests can defray labour costs associated with constant room turnover and decrease operational hassle.
 From reservation management and check-ins to cleaning, operations are a big part of guest management.
 With long-stay guests, that operational pressure is decreased while maintaining occupancy.